Nemo64/replicator/README.md

   It is also possible to put filters within the map filter.
 - `|strftime('%Y-%m-%d')` allows to format a date using the c strftime syntax.
 - `|default('value')` replaces `null` with the specified value.
-- `|length` tells the length of a list.
-- `|pick(0)` returns a single item from the given list based on the argument or `null` if the list is empty.
+- `|pick(0)` returns a single item from the given list based on the argument or `null` if the item does not exist.
-  If the argument is a negative number, it will select an item from the end
+  If the argument is a negative number, it will select an item from the end of an array.

 ### generated files